ynput/OpenPype/website/docs/dev_colorspace.md

 An example implementation can be found here: `openpype\hosts\nuke\plugins\publish\extract_render_local.py`

-4. Implement the loading procedure.
-Each loader which needs to have colorspace (detected from representation doc) set to DCC reader nodes should implement following code.
+4. The Loader plug-ins should take into account the `colorspaceData` in the published representation's data to allow the DCC to read in the expected color space.
 ```python
 from openpype.pipeline.colorspace import (
     get_imageio_colorspace_from_filepath,